skip to content

 Office of the eSafety Commissioner

-Aside from pursuing criminal charges, an adult or child who lives in Australia and is the victim of cyberbullying or image-based abuse may make a report to, or seek support from, the Office of the eSafety Commissioner.
+Aside from pursuing criminal charges, an adult or child who lives in Australia and is the victim of online or image-based abuse may make a report to, or seek support from, the Office of the eSafety Commissioner.

 The Commissioner administers 4 online protection schemes under the Online Safety Act 2021 (Cth).